-- They will last for years of operation with very little problems.
+- They will last for years of operation with tiny problems.

 - Construction of single-phase induction motor

-Of course, it’s not what we need to know about single phase motor we need to deepen in the motor.
+Of course, it’s not what we need to know about a single-phase motor.
+We need to deepen in the motor.
 So we’ll start with the construction of the motor, let’s go.

-As we know single-phase motors are very simple in everything, particularly in construction as they are a construct of:
+As we know, single-phase motors are very simple in everything, particularly in construction, as they are a construction of:

-And the stator also carries small auxiliary winding operates only during the brief period when the motor starts up and it has the same number of poles in the main winding.
+And the stator also carries a small auxiliary winding which operates only during the brief period when the motor starts up, and it has the same number of poles in the main winding.

-We use it to protect and provide safety to the electric connections as it is made of metal or plastic which isolates the inner connections from any threat.
+We use it to protect and provide safety to the electric connections made of metal or plastic, which isolates the inner connections from any threat.

 It’s a mechanical component that is used to transmit torque and rotation.

 This is an important part of the single-phase induction motor.
-We will work on only one coil in the main and auxiliary winding to help understand this well.
+We will work on only one coil in the main and auxiliary winding to help you understand this better.

-If the two rotating magnetic fields are opposite, an equal and opposite torque will be produced and the total torque on the rotor will be zero and the rotor won’t start.
+If the two rotating magnetic fields are opposite, an equal and an opposite torque will be produced, the total torque on the rotor will be zero, and the rotor won’t start.

-But if one torque is greater than the other, the equivalent torque will be in the same direction of initial rotation and the rotor will keep on rotation and work.
-However, it can’t achieve without using an initial rotation.
-So we need to know how to add the initial rotation and why it is important. let’s see.
+But if one torque is greater than the other, the equivalent torque will be in the same direction of initial rotation, and the rotor will keep on rotating and working.
+However, it can’t be achieved without using an initial rotation.
+So we need to know how to add the initial rotation and why it is important.
+Let’s see.

 We use an auxiliary winding capacitor arrangement to cancel any of the rotating fields; why?
 Because the auxiliary winding will produce two oppositely revolving magnetic fields.
-But what is the benefit of it!.
+But what’s its benefit?

-The final single magnetic field will give the rotor starting torque, that is, the rotor will be self-started.
-Hence, when the rotor attached to its specific speed it will keep on rotating even when we dispense the auxiliary winding.
+The final single magnetic field will give the rotor starting torque; that is, the rotor will be self-started.
+Hence, when the rotor attaches to its specific speed, it will rotate even when we dispense the auxiliary winding.
 It can only stop working with a centrifugal switch.

-We have cover two things about single phase induction motor, that is, construction of single-phase induction motor and working principle of single-phase induction motor.
+We have covered two things about single phase induction motor, construction of single-phase induction motor, and the working principle of single-phase induction motor.

 It’s very simple and interesting, but that is not all.
 We will get more by knowing the types of a single-phase induction motor, their usage, and importance.